mpuittinen/yaml-edit/README.md

 If the insert is successful, `insertChild()` returns `null`, otherwise (e.g. if the target location cannot be found), it returns an Error

+### Checking whether a key already exists

+Existance of a key can be checked with the `hasKey(string target)` method.
+Returns true if the key is found, false otherwise.

 ### Getting the resulting YAML string

 The resulting YAML can be returned using the `dump()` method.
 E.g.